 Cacalia radicans, Kleinia adenocalyx, Kleinia radicans, Senecio adenocalyx, Senecio gonocladus, Senecio radicans, Senecio rhopalodenia

-Curio radicans, also known as Senecio radicans, is a popular hanging succulent with stems lined with banana-shaped leaves.
-The stems can hang up to up to 3 feet (90 cm) long.
-Leaves are fleshy, green with translucent lines on either side, and up to 1.2 inches (3 cm) long.
+Curio radicans, also known as Senecio radicans, is a popular hanging succulent with slender stems that bear banana-shaped leaves.
+The stems can hang up to 3 feet (90 cm) long.
+Leaves are thick fleshy green with translucent lines on either side and up to 1.2 inches (3 cm) long.
 Flowers are tiny, white, cinnamon-scented, and usually appear in late winter or early spring.